|the 1981 poster for Mad Max: The Road Warrior|

 5- The Compensator.
 Huge and red, with engine that can be heard for miles.
 Makes other males feel inadequate, granting advantage on intimidation.
 Females can be more easily charmed, but some can see through it.
 Has a giant machine gun strapped to the back.
 Will only accept a male Driver who is insecure.

 6- The P*ssy Wagon.
 A gross, tasteless car covered in lewd and crass decorations.
 Banana yellow and tacky.
 Anyone who drives this will be thought of as a rubish idiot and a blustering oaf for 1d6 hours after exiting, no matter what they do.
+Will only accept a Driver with no self-awareness or who is so acquainted with irony he's lost touch with his real persona years ago.

 7- Tire-Tearer.
 A steel-gray vehicle with metal blades for wheels.
 Send trails of sparks behind you when driving.
 Extremely noisy as well.
 The car can eat the tires of another car, or tear through metal with it's monster wheels.
-The car will only accept a Driver
+The car will only accept a Driver who is consumed by rage.

 8- The Purple Palace.
 Purple and beautiful, with an interior that is bigger on the inside.
 Contains a wet bar, perpetually stocked with liquor, luxurious beds and 4 Succubus prostitutes, bound by contract to serve those who enter the rear of the car.
 They cannot hurt you, but they can make your life miserable if not allowed to cater to their guests.
 Will only accept a Driver who is debauched and depraved.